AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/FAQ.md

 ## Configuration

+### What is the difference between `@azure/msal-angular` v3 and v2?

+Please see our [v2 to v3 upgrade guide](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-v3-upgrade-guide.md) for information on the differences between `@azure/msal-angular` v3 and v2, as well as changes to watch out for when upgrading.

+Note that MSAL Angular v3 is currently in alpha and additional features and bug fixes will be added.

 ### What is the difference between `@azure/msal-angular` v2 and v1?

-Please see our [upgrade guide](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v1-v2-upgrade-guide.md) for information on the differences between `@azure/msal-angular` v1 and v2, as well as changes to watch out for when upgrading.
+Please see our [v1 to v2 upgrade guide](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v1-v2-upgrade-guide.md) for information on the differences between `@azure/msal-angular` v1 and v2, as well as changes to watch out for when upgrading.

 ### How do I add tokens to API calls?